-On September 28, 2020, the Company granted five-year options for the purchase of 1,535,000 shares of the Company's common stock under the 2018 Plan, of which options for the purchase of 1,135,000 shares of the Company's common stock were granted to certain employees of the Company, options for the purchase of 300,000 shares of the Company's common stock were granted to certain members of the Board of Directors and options for the purchase of 100,000 shares of the Company's common stock were granted to consultants.
+On September 28, 2020, the Company granted five-year options for the purchase of 1,535,000 shares of the Company's common stock under the 2018 Plan, of which options for the purchase of 1,135,000 shares of the Company's common stock were granted to certain employees of the Company, options for the purchase of 300,000 shares of the Company's common stock were granted to certain employees of the Company's common stock were granted to certain members of the Board of Directors and options for the purchase of 100,000 shares of the Company's common stock were granted to consultants.
 The options had an exercise price of \$0.605 per share and vest 25% at the first anniversary of date of grant, with the remaining shares vesting ratably on a quarterly basis over the following three years.
 The options had an aggregate grant date fair value of \$263,642, which will be recognized ratably over the vesting period.